 Can IRS Interest Be Abated?

-Typically assigned interest associated with tax debt is not abatable unless the tax assessment has been done in error.
+Assigned interest associated with tax debt is not abatable unless the tax assessment is done incorrectly.
 However, if you successfully get some form of penalty abatement, any interest associated with that penalty will also be abated.

 What Is the IRS First-Time Penalty Abatement?

 The IRS First-Time Penalty Abatement is an administrative waiver that the IRS may grant to relieve you from penalties for Failure-to-File, Failure-to-Pay, and Failure-to-Deposit if specific criteria are met.
 In addition, no explanation is needed for why you late paid your tax balance or filed your tax return late.
 Firstly, you must communicate to IRS that this is your first penalty.
-Secondly, you must demonstrate that you meet the compliance requirements, which consist of reporting, and payment obligations.
+Secondly, you must demonstrate that you meet the compliance requirements, including reporting and payment obligations.

 Reporting compliance, if required for the last three years, you must demonstrate that you filed the type of return in which the penalty was assessed.

-Let's say you are applying for relief from a penalty for late filing of a payroll tax return due in 2022.
+Let’s say you are applying for relief from a penalty for late filing of a payroll tax return due in 2022.
 For penalty abatement purposes, you must have timely filed your payroll tax returns for 2021, 2020 & 2019.
 Now consider if you were applying for a late filing penalty on your personal 2022 income tax return, but 2020 was the first time you were required to file.
-Because you were not required to file for three years, you will not have to meet the three-year compliance requirement.
-You would still have to show your 2020 tax return was timely filed, which would satisfy the compliance requirement.
+You will not have to meet the three-year compliance requirement because you were not required to file for three years.
+You would still have to show that your 2020 tax return was timely filed, satisfying the compliance requirement.

 Another element to show is that you have not incurred any penalties over the last three years before the year the penalty took place.
 However, you still meet this requirement if you incurred a penalty but had it removed for a different reason than First-Time Penalty Abatement.
 For example, if you used a statutory exception as a basis for removing a penalty, you may still be eligible to apply for the First Time Penalty Abatement.

-Suppose you chose not to pay the tax on which the penalty is being abatement.
-In that case, it's essential to recognize you will begin incurring an additional late payment penalty of 0.5% every month toward the balance due.
-Paying the tax or setting up a payment plan may be your best option here.
-For example, you owe $20,000 in federal income tax when the penalty was abated, and you did not pay the tax.
-At this balance, a late payment penalty assessment would be $100 a month, which would add up quickly.
-It may be advantageous, in some circumstances, to pay the tax debt or setup up payment arrangements on the tax before seeking penalty abatement.
+Suppose you chose not to pay the Tax on which the penalty is being abated.
+In that case, it’s essential to recognize you will begin incurring an additional late payment penalty of 0.5% every month toward the balance due.
+Paying the Tax or setting up a payment plan may be your best option here.
+For example, you owe $20,000 in federal income tax when the penalty was abated, and you did not pay the Tax.
+At this balance, a late payment penalty assessment would be $100 monthly, adding up quickly.
+It may be advantageous, in some circumstances, to pay the tax debt or set up payment arrangements on the Tax before seeking penalty abatement.